How to Grade Pokemon Cards

 How To Legit Check Pokemon Cards

 - Look for a black ink layer in the middle of the card on its side.
-This is by far the best way to legit check any pokemon card.
+This is called the “black core” layer.
+Many fakes lack this important feature.
+This is by far the best way to legit check any Pokemon card.

-- Smell the card for chemical or “cigar box” smells.
-Thats a sign that repair was possibly made.
-Also checking the side of the card (edge) for polish is another way to spot it.
+- Smell the card for smells like chemicals or smoke.
+Chemicals might be a sign that repairs were possibly made with bad cleaning practices.
+Any strong smells could be suspicious to a grader.
+Also checking the side of the card (edge) for polish is another way to spot bad cleaning practices.
 The black ink line on the edge of the card would be covered by polish that wasn’t properly cleaned off the card.
 In this instance, it might still be ok to purchase the card if it’s not obvious.
+Smoke smells are more of a personal preference, I hate that smell but won’t necessarily get your card marked as altered.

 Before you start guessing the grade of the card.
 Let’s look at a bunch of cards from PSA 1 all the way to a PSA 10.
 This will help you visually understand what each grade looks like.